Less is More: DocString Compression in Code Generation: Discussion

 The style of DocStrings is a critical yet often overlooked aspect of code documentation.
 In our investigation, we explored the impact of DocString style on the performance of our compression tool and the models' ability to generate accurate and understandable code.
 Our analysis led to several key findings and considerations.

 {\bf Experiments with Newline and Tab Characters.} In Section 4, during the preprocessing phase, we made an assumption that the removal of newline characters and tabs would not substantially affect the model's code generation capabilities.
 This assumption was based on the idea that these characters, while useful for formatting, might not contribute to the semantic content that the model uses to understand the code structure and purpose.
-To test this, we conducted controlled experiments where we systematically removed these characters from the DocStrings and compared the model's efficacy against a control group where these elements were retained.
+To test this, we conducted controlled experiments where we systematically removed these characters from the DocStrings and compared the model's Pass@1 score against a control group where these elements were retained.

 {\bf Impact of Stop Words.} We also investigated the role of stop words in DocStrings.
 In our study, we define the stop words are commonly considered to be filler words that do not carry much meaning, which are chosen by LLMLingua2 used in a 10\% ratio we discussed in Section 3.
-Our experiments involved removing stop words from DocStrings to assess if the model's efficacy would change.
-The comparison between the efficacy with and without stop words helped us understand the contribution of these words to the overall comprehension of different LLMs.
+Our experiments involved removing stop words from DocStrings to assess if the model's Pass@1 score would change.
+The comparison between the Pass@1 score with and without stop words helped us understand the contribution of these words to the overall comprehension of different LLMs.

 {\bf Impact of Redundant Intruction.} Our analysis of the MBPP dataset revealed a prevalent pattern of redundant instructions, specifically the phrase "write a function to."
 Intuitively, we suspected that such repetitive and generic instructions might not be beneficial for the model in understanding the specific requirements of the code it is tasked to generate.
 To analyze the impact of these instructions, we designed a set of controlled experiments where we removed these phrases from the DocStrings.
 The comparison of the model's output with and without these redundant instructions allowed us to evaluate their utility in the context of code generation.